 First look disasters

-Aside from the wedding invitations, couples can inform guests of an "unplugged" wedding ceremony by including a notice of the request in the wedding program, set up an entrance sign, or have the flower girl carry a sign saying that use of electronics are not permitted, as she walks down the aisle.
+Aside from the wedding invitations, couples can inform guests of an "unplugged" wedding ceremony by including a notice of the request in the wedding program or set up an entrance sign.
 Another way is to have the officiant announce that the bride and groom have requested for everyone to be present during the ceremony and share the moment without technology.
-Applying these tips to any wedding plan will ease stress for the couple and the professional photographer.
+Applying these tips to any wedding plan will ease stress for both the couple and their wedding photographer.